tmitchel/HiggsToTauTau/README.md

 <a name="roc"/>

 ## ROC curves
-ROC curves can easily be produced by changing the ROOT macro `plotRocCurves.c` and then running with CINT.
+ROC curves can easily be produced by changing the ROOT macro `plotRocCurves.C` and then running with CINT.